ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > You can set TF_LOG to one of the log levels (in order of decreasing verbosity) TRACE, DEBUG, INFO, WARN or ERROR to change the verbosity of the log

 #### Q169.
 As a member of an operations team that uses infrastructure as code (IaC) practices, you are tasked with making a change to an infrastructure stack running in a public cloud.

-- [ ] A. Which pattern would follow IaC best practices for making a change?
+Which pattern would follow IaC best practices for making a change?

-- [ ] B. Clone the repository containing your infrastructure code and then run the code.
+- [ ] A. Clone the repository containing your infrastructure code and then run the code.
-- [ ] C. Use the public cloud console to make the change after a database record has been approved.
+- [ ] B. Use the public cloud console to make the change after a database record has been approved.
-- [ ] D. Make the change programmatically via the public cloud CLI.
+- [ ] C. Make the change programmatically via the public cloud CLI.
-- [x] E. Make the change via the public cloud API endpoint.
+- [x] D. Make the change via the public cloud API endpoint.
-- [ ] F. Submit a pull request and wait for an approved merge of the proposed changes.
+- [ ] E. Submit a pull request and wait for an approved merge of the proposed changes.

 >